DerickEddington/cfg_rust_features/README.md

   and thus `benches/` targets are effectively empty with a `stable` compiler but are non-empty with `nightly`, automatically without needing to remember to give `--features`.

+## Stability Policy

+The API follows the normal Cargo SemVer policy, with the qualification that it is allowed for the error behavior of future versions having the same primary number to change somewhat:

+- Future versions may change to support additional feature names and so no longer error for those.
+  But once a feature name is supported it will not be removed and so will never error for that and future versions.

+- Future versions may change to possibly return different `Error` types behind `dyn Error` when creating instances of `CfgRustFeatures`, due to internal changes in how the probing is done and in which dependencies are used.
+But the use of the `Box<dyn Error>` type will remain stable.

 ## Minimum Supported Rust Version

 Rust `1.0.0` will always be supported, so this crate can be used by other crates which support